ckyb63/capstone_T54_gui/avend_mock_server/README.md

 - Sessions expire after 5 minutes of inactivity, just like in the real AVend middleware
 - The mock server simulates the behavior of the real AVend API but doesn't actually control any hardware
-- All responses are returned as JSON
+- All responses are returned as JSON for GUI formatting.